Native Performance Dog Food receives the Advisor’s top rating of 5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-First, we find yeast culture.
-Although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.
+First, although yeast culture is high in B-vitamins and protein, it can also be used as a probiotic to aid in digestion.

-Although we can’t be certain as to why this ingredient has been included here, some reports suggest peat can aid in digestion, growth and immune function of certain animals.3
+Although we can’t be certain as to why this ingredient has been included here, some reports suggest peat can aid in digestion, growth and immune function of certain animals.2

 Native Performance Dog Food